How it all began…

 Why an archive?

-“Asking whether there are female composers begs the next question: Where are their works?” said Renate Matthei, Chair of the Board of the Working Group of Women and Music from 1992 to 2013.
+“Asking whether there are female composers begs the next question: Where are their works?” said Renate Matthei, Chair of the Board of the Internationaler Arbeitskreis Frau und Musik from 1992 to 2013.
 The founders of the Archive, too, must have asked themselves this question.
 Elke Mascha Blankenburg began to sort through the entire collection of sheet music at the Institute of Musicology in Cologne, coming across an unusually high number of female composers: “I was bursting with excitement.
 How would this music sound?
 Would it be as good as the music by male colleagues?
 How did these women live?”
 Her discovery triggered even more intensive research in this area, which continues today.
-Within only a year, with help from the members of the International Working Group of Women and Music, 300 female composers’ names had been found in various music libraries.
-The Archive of Women in Music was born.
+Within only a year, with the help from the members of the Internationaler Arbeitskreis Frau und Musik, 300 female composers’ names had been found in various music libraries.
+The Archiv Frau und Musik/Archive of Women in Music was born.

 What happened next…

-What started primarily as a private initiative soon grew into an important institution in the area of women and music.
-After seven years of voluntary activity, a fixed financial grant made it possible to fund regular and qualified work by permanent employees.
-In addition, with the help of the city of Kassel, the Archive moved into its own premises for the first time.
-After three further moves, the Archive now resides in hoffmanns höfe, Frankfurt am Main, where it has found not only a fixed home within an excellent infrastructure, but also a place in the cultural life of the city on the Main.
+What began as a private initiative quickly grew into a significant institution in the field of women and music.
+After seven years of voluntary work, a fixed financial support enabled the regular and qualified employment of permanent staff members.
+In addition, the archive moved into its own premises for the first time with the help of the city of Kassel.
+After three further moves, the archive is now located in the hoffmanns höfen in Frankfurt am Main, where it has not only found its permanent place within an excellent infrastructure, but also in the cultural life of the Main metropolis.

 Kulturförderpreis der Stadt Kassel (City of Kassel Culture Award, 1994) | Förderpreis der Dr.-Wolfgang-Zippel-Stiftung (Dr.-Wolfgang-Zippel-Stiftung Award, 1996) | Förderpreis der Paul-Dierichs-Stiftung Kassel (Paul-Dierichs-Stiftung Kassel Award, 1999)